Applications of Siegel's Lemma to a system of linear forms and its minimal points: Known lower bounds for

 \begin{theorem}[Moshchevitin (essentially)] Let $1\leq h\leq m+n$.
 For $\Theta\in\textbf{L}_{h}$ the estimate

 holds.
 In particular, in the generic case $h=m+n$, we have

 \end{theorem}

 As pointed out, claim \eqref{eq:neujaa0} is already stated, but without proof, in~\cite[Section~3.5]{moneu}.
 If $m=1$ this simplifies to the sharp (unconditional) bound in Theorem~\ref{anni}.
-The bound is likely to be optimal at least upon assumption $\Theta\in\textbf{L}_{h}$, for general $m,n$.
-We provide a proof of Theorem~\ref{mothm} reported to the author by the referee in the Annex in Section~\ref{annex}.
+The bound is likely to be optimal, possibly even without assumption $\Theta\in\textbf{L}_{h}$, for general $m,n$.
+We provide a proof of Theorem~\ref{mothm} reported to the author by the referee in the Appendix in Section~\ref{annex}.